Last Updated: January 20, 2026

 Has an adequate eligibility window, allowing customers to qualify for pre-existing condition coverage up to 14 days after their initial trip deposit

-When it comes to medical protection, no comprehensive travel insurance plan offers more robust coverage than Tin Leg Gold.
+When it comes to medical protection, no comprehensive travel insurance plan offers more robust coverage than Tin Leg Gold, while also covering pre-existing conditions.
 The plan comes standard with up to $500,000 in reimbursement for Emergency Medical and Medical Evacuation claims.
-Tin Leg Gold offers pre-existing condition coverage to travelers who purchase the plan up to 14 days after their initial trip payment and meets the other eligibility requirements.
+Tin Leg Gold offers pre-existing condition coverage to travelers who purchase the plan up to 14 days after their initial trip payment and meet the other eligibility requirements.
+While this isn’t as long as other top choices like Travel Insured International’s FlexiPAX plan and IMG’s iTravelInsured Choice plan, it is still an adequate period to buy this coverage.

 Like other Tin Leg policies, Gold is great for those with adventurous itineraries, offering protection to more than 250 unique sports and activities.